-Posted April 13th, 2015 by & filed under SWC Blog, Art Therapy/Counseling at SWC.
+Posted April 13th, 2015 by & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog.

 The technology of the internet... what does it mean?
 Does the internet teach social skills?
 Does it matter?
 Can we make connections via the internet and are they real?
 What about personal narrative?
 How does digital media affect us?

 In this video interview Dr. Natalie Carlton discusses the topic of digital media as narrative, people's…

 Posted April 12th, 2015 by & filed under Student & Alumni Stories.